-- b.
+- a.
+Lying, deceiving, or giving false information to BOCES personnel.
+This can include, but is not limited to, knowingly making false statements or knowingly submitting false information during the grievance process under Title IX. - b.
 Stealing BOCES property or the property of other students, BOCES personnel, or any other person lawfully on BOCES property or while attending a BOCES function. - c.
 Making statements or representations that demean, denigrate, or otherwise harm other individuals or groups.
 This can include posting, publishing, or disseminating written materials, video or audio recordings, or pictures on the internet, social media, or on any BOCES-owned or personally owned electronic device, when such conduct poses a reasonably foreseeable risk that the content would come to the attention of school authorities and would result in material and substantial disruption to the educational environment, or does result in such disruption. - d.
 Engaging in acts of harassment, bullying, cyberbullying, intimidation, or discrimination, including conduct prohibited by the Dignity for All Students Act (see Section VII of this Code). - e.
 Inappropriate communication of a sexual nature, including by means of any personal technology, electronic device, or other means of technology, including, but not limited to, the taking, sending, or receiving of sexually explicit videos, pictures, or audio. - f.
 Displaying signs of gang affiliation or engaging in gang-related behaviors that are believed or have been observed to increase the level of conflict or violent behavior on BOCES property or at a BOCES function or under circumstances in which BOCES authorities may reasonably expect violence or substantial disruption of BOCES activities. - g.
 Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with, or maintaining membership in any BOCES or BOCES-sponsored activity, organization, club, or team. - h.
 Selling, using, possessing, or distributing obscene material. - i.
-Possessing, consuming, selling, attempting to sell, distributing, or exchanging tobacco, tobacco products, and any other products containing nicotine, as well as ecigarettes, vape pens, or other similar items while on BOCES property. - j.
-Possessing, consuming, selling, attempting to sell, distributing, or exchanging alcoholic beverages or illegal substances; counterfeit, synthetic, and designer drugs; paraphernalia for use of these drugs, or being under the influence of any of these substances on BOCES property or at a BOCES function.
-Illegal and/or prohibited substances include, but are not limited to, inhalants, marijuana (including any other marijuana-based product or derivative, whether natural or synthetic), synthetic cannabinoids, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike substances, drug paraphernalia, and any other synthetic or designer drugs. - k.
-Unauthorized possession, use, sharing, selling, attempting to sell, distributing or exchanging, or attempting to distribute or exchange, prescription or over-the-counter drugs. - 1.
-Possessing, using, consuming, selling, attempting to sell, distributing or attempting to distribute, or exchanging or attempting to exchange look-alike drugs, or possessing or consuming (without authorization), selling, attempting to sell, distributing or attempting to distribute, or exchanging or attempting to exchange other substances such as dietary supplements, weight loss pills, etc.
+Possessing, consuming, selling, attempting to sell, distributing, or exchanging tobacco, tobacco products, and any other products containing nicotine, as well as e-cigarettes, vape pens, or other similar items, including related paraphernalia, while on BOCES property.

+j.
+Possessing, consuming, selling, attempting to sell, distributing, or exchanging alcoholic beverages or illegal drugs/substances; counterfeit, synthetic, and designer drugs; paraphernalia for use of these drugs, including, but not limited to, dab pens, cartridges, rolling papers, or being under the influence of any of these substances on BOCES property or at a BOCES function.
+Illegal and/or prohibited drugs/substances include, but are not limited to, inhalants, marijuana (including any other marijuana-based product or derivative, whether natural or synthetic), synthetic cannabinoids, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike substances, and any other synthetic or designer drugs.